 St. Thomas is the island on which most of the population of the U.S. Virgin Island lives.
 It is also the most commercialized of the islands and a regular stopping off point for Caribbean cruise ships.
 This 30-square-mile island has jungle cliffs that soar high into the sky and the turquoise sea is dotted with yachts of all shapes and sizes.
 St. Thomas, and in particular the capital of Charlotte Amalie, can get overrun by tourists.

-While St. Thomas may be a nice place to live, we say “avoid” due to the high cost of living.
-Apartments rent for about $2,000 a month and to buy a two-bedroom house in a good neighborhood will cost about $225,000-plus.
+While St. Thomas may be a nice place to live, the International Living report says “avoid” due to the high cost of living.
+Apartments rent for about $2,000 a month and to buy a two-bedroom house in a good neighborhood will cost about $285,000-plus.

 2. Grand Bahama Island, the Bahamas

 What do Nicolas Cage, Johnny Depp, Oprah Winfrey, Sean Connery, Bill Gates, and Tiger Woods have in common?
 Apart from being celebrities, they’re among thousands of North Americans and Europeans who own second homes in the Bahamas.